harshitagg/Balance-It/README.md

 * Polish levels

 ## PM notes by Sohil
-* Removed level selection requirement
-* Add more objects
 * More variation to levels required
+* Scale objects based on size
+* Add tutorial